-The Top Posts and Active Posts are listed in the sidebar on the left.
+The Top Posts and the titles of more than 180 Active Posts are each listed on this home page.
 Type your keyword into the SEARCH box to research a specific topic.

 Presented by Richard Novak, MD, a Stanford-trained anesthesiologist and internal medicine specialist in active clinical practice at Stanford University Hospital in Palo Alto, California.

 I want to thank my readers, as theanesthesiaconsult.com reached the landmark of 1,000,000 all-time views as of March, 2017.
 Current traffic is approximately 11,000 views per week, on a pace to reach over 500,000 readers per year.
 The Anesthesia Consultant reaches readers in over 100 countries around the world.

 The success of theanesthesiaconsultant.com would not be possible without my readers, and I thank you all.
 I’ll keep writing, and I invite you to keep reading.